Bifurcation values of families of real curves: Real versus complex setting

 \subsection{The Euler characteristic test}

-The following result was found in the 70's: \cite{Su}, \cite{HL} \emph{Let $f : \bC^2 \to \bC$ be a polynomial function and let $a\in \bC\m f(\Sing f)$.
+The following result was found in the 70's \cite{Su}, \cite{HL}: \emph{Let $f : \bC^2 \to \bC$ be a polynomial function and let $a\in \bC\m f(\Sing f)$.
 Then $a \not\in B(f)$ if and only if the Euler characteristic of the fibres $\chi(f^{-1}(t))$ is constant for $t$ varying in some neighbourhood of $a$.}

 Its real counterpart came out much later.
-It appears that for polynomial functions $\bR^2 \to \bR$ the constacy of the Euler characteristic of the fibres is not enough and that other phenomena may occur at infinity: the ``splitting'' or the ``vanishing'' of components of fibres (see Definition \ref{d:vanish}).
+It appears that for polynomial functions $\bR^2 \to \bR$ the constancy of the Euler characteristic of the fibres is not sufficient and that other phenomena may occur at infinity: the ``splitting'' or the ``vanishing'' of components of fibres (see Definition \ref{d:vanish}).